slevey087/nashJS/docs/stock-games/normal.md

 ## Queries

 Using this skeleton will automatically load several useful history queries.
-They are TODO: fill this in.
+They are

+* `@N-choices` - Returns the results of the game, an object whose keys are the players and whose values are the choices made by that player.
+* `@N-payouts` - Returns the results of the game, an object whose keys are the players and whose values are the points awarded to them.
+* `@N-players` - Tells you who played, an array containint the id of each player.